Buying your first home.

 That’s why it’s recommended that you obtain finance pre-approval prior to identifying the property and bidding at auction.
 Once you have identified a property you are keen to bid on its also good practice to undertake some research prior to the auction including obtaining a copy of the proposed contract and checking that you are comfortable with any special conditions and the required deposit; get your conveyancer to undertake property searches;

 Other government fees include registration fees for changes to the Land Titles register.
-Again, these differ from state to state but your legal representative or financier will be able to provide you with specific information.
-Your solicitor or conveyancer will charge for their time and recover any costs they incur, such as property searches.
+Again, these differ from state to state but your legal rep or financier will be able to provide you with specific information.
+Your solicitor/conveyancer will charge for their time and recover any costs they incur, such as property searches.

 The First Home Owner Grant (FHOG) is a national scheme but it is funded by the states and territories so each state has different amounts and eligibility criteria.
 Under the scheme, a one-off grant is payable to first home owners that satisfy all the eligibility criteria.
 In recent years, changes to the scheme have included that most states now require the home being purchased to be ‘new’, not an established residence.